underscoredotspace/starwars/README.md

 ## Examples

-A live example can be run with `npm start`.
+A live example can be run with `yarn start`.
 This demonstrates a simple request for `planets` resource with pagination and search using ngRoute.
 The demo is **not** a suggested implementation, you can do better 😂.

 ### Pagination
 `options.page`